amarabadou/KITO_AI/README.md

    python main.py

 # Authentication
-THE PASS CODE : "CS1"
+- THE PASS CODE : CS1
-KITO uses a passcode-based access system.
+- KITO uses a passcode-based access system.
 The default password hash is stored in the code.
-To change the password, modify the USER_PASSWORD_HASH value.
+To change the password modify the USER_PASSWORD_HASH value.

 # Limitations